Seth Godin

 It's about what's best for all of us.

-Service doesn't have to be a scary word.
+Service isn't a scary word.
 Helping our neighbors can be a small, friendly act.
 Our service to others makes an impact.
+You can make a difference.